 The trend toward value-based healthcare delivery puts the onus on physicians, hospitals and other providers to treat patients with an eye on outcomes.
 Under such value-based care agreements, providers must play an active role in ensuring patients improve their health and treatment outcomes.

 Essentially, recidivism becomes the elephant in the room; can a healthcare services delivery team positively affect the health outcome of the patient by providing value-based care rather than fee-for-service care?

 In fee-for-service models, the doctor provides limited services against reimbursement guidelines based on the resource-based relative value scale (RBRVS) by which Medicare reimburses physicians for services rendered.

-This model is not conducive to a patient’s health outcomes as the doctor must spend a limited time with patients regardless of their illness, condition or disease.
+This concierge medicine model is not conducive to a patient’s health outcomes as the doctor must spend a limited time with patients regardless of their illness, condition, or disease.

 Concierge Medicine as Value-based Healthcare

 Nowadays, the concierge medicine model has gained additional traction for the general populace.
-Physicians featuring the concierge medicine model have ratcheted down the price tag to make it more affordable.
+Physicians featuring the concierge medicine model and concierge model healthcare have ratcheted down the price tag to make it more affordable.
 A member may pay about $200 per month which totals $2,400 annually.

 Knowing that patients want access to their primary care physician sooner than the customary six-to-eight weeks wait, these physicians are now meeting patient demand with on-demand services.
 If a patient wants to see a physician within 24 hours, they can pay a flat rate on a monthly basis for that privilege.